Maximizing Non-monotone Submodular Set Functions Subject to Different Constraints: Combined Algorithms

 \subsection{Our Results}

 We consider the problem subject to different constraints.
-Our results are summarized in Table \ref{tab:our-results-comparison}.
-They are also compared with existing works.
-We obtain simple algorithms for the exact cardinality constraint, multiple knapsack constraints, and a new approximation factor for the solvable packing polytope constraint.
+Our results are summarized in Table \ref{tab:our-results-comparison} and are compared with existing results.
+We obtain simple algorithms for the exact cardinality constraint, multiple knapsack constraints, and a new approximation algorithm for the solvable packing polytope constraint.